-The consideration to be allocated includes all of the fixed payments, as well as variable payments based on an index or rate as determined at the inception of the lease.
+The consideration to be allocated includes all of the fixed payments, as well as variable payments based on an index or rate as determined at the inception of the lease.3

 The standard provides a practical expedient.
 The customer need not account for the components separately if it makes an accounting policy election to the treat the components as one lease obligation.

-Despite the detailed guidance provided in the standard for the most common leasing transaction, such as for space or equipment, the assessment of whether or not a contract contains a lease will be straightforward and unlikely to result in an answer different from current practice.
-More complex arrangements such as service contracts, which may have not been considered as containing a lease, may need to be reviewed to determine if the customer, as part of the service agreement, obtains the right to use a specified asset which provides substantially all of its economic benefit to the customer.
+Despite the detailed guidance provided in the standard for the most common leasing transaction, such as for space or equipment, the assessment of whether or not a contract contains a lease will should be straightforward and unlikely to result in a different answer under ASC 842 versus the answer under ASC 840.
+More complex arrangements such as service contracts, which may not have previously been considered as containing a lease, need to be reviewed to determine if the customer, as part of the service agreement, obtains the right to use a specified asset which provides substantially all of its economic benefit to the customer.

 Making the relevant assessments and allocating lease consideration (when multiple components are elected to be accounted for separately) will need to be addressed as part of an entity’s internal control over financial reporting.
 For accelerated filers, this will likely be a focus for external auditors conducting an integrated audit.

 For more information on the new leases accounting standard, or to learn how Baker Tilly specialists can help, contact our team.